 - MD #B6693 Deck

 - MD #B6694 Mounting frame and hydraulic/electrical connections

-- · Double Windrow Attachment (DWA) manual
+- Double Windrow Attachment (DWA) manual

-6.3.4 Double Windrow Attachment Shut-Off Kit
+6.2.5 Double Windrow Attachment Shut-Off Kit

-The DWA Shut-Off kit is for M1170 Windrowers configured for both auger and draper headers.
-The kit will enable the Operator to shut off the DWA draper in order to operate the windrower with a draper header.
+The DWA Shut-Off kit is for M1240 Windrowers configured for both rotary disc and draper headers.
+This kit will enable the Operator to shut off the DWA draper in order to operate the windrower with a draper header.